MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Remarks

-`cend` is used to test whether a const_iterator has passed the end of its range.
 The value returned by `cend` should not be dereferenced.

 ## <a name="compare"></a> basic_string_view::compare